-Durham Industries Kung Fu dolls from 1980 is an interesting piece to say the least.
+Durham Industries Kung Fu dolls from the 1970's is an interesting piece to say the least.
 Though it strikingly resembles a young John Saxon (Enter the Dragon, A Nightmare On Elm Street), the figure was in no shape or form licensed to be based on the actor.

 This one shot figure sported a karate gi, and shockingly enough nothing else in terms of clothing - Not even pants.
 A kick and chop motion was implemented into the toy for play.
 Essentially these were buttons that would release the spring loaded arm or leg to chop or kick.